Wangyaxingmath/GEHP-GBT-Model/README.md

 # GEHP-GBT-Model
-Generalized extended persistent homology (GEPH)-based machine learning model for metalloprotein-ligand binding affinity prediction
+This mannul is for the code implementation of paper"Generalized extended persistent homology (GEPH)-based machine learning model for metalloprotein-ligand binding affinity prediction"